brizuela-go/kekprogramming/README.md

 ## What is Kek Programming?

-I made this web app to consume a progrmaming memes api in my profile README.md.
+I made this web app to consume a programming memes api in my profile README.md.
 Feel free to upload your best memes and wait for the approval.

 API